twcc/man-vip/doc-en/docs/user-guides/twcc/vcs/instances/details/console.md

 # Quick debug and maintenance tool: TWCC VCS Console

-TWCC Virtual Compute Service (VCS) provides a Console that allows you to quickly connect to your VCS instance through your browser for debugging, setting and maintenance without having to install Client software locally and set up a public IP in advance.
+TWCC Virtual Compute Service (VCS) provides a Console that allows you to quickly connect to your VCS instance through your browser for debugging, setting and maintenance without having to install client software locally and set up a public IP in advance.
 The connection is encrypted with TLS 1.2 to ensure a secure connection and protect your sensitive information.

 <br/>

-## Open Console and connect to VCS instance
+## Open VCS Console and connect to your instance

 ### Step 1.
-Enter Details page
+Go to VCS instance details page

-After creating VCS instance, click the instance and enter "**VCS Instance Details**" page.
+After creating your VCS instance, click the instance and enter **VCS Instance Details** page.

 ![](https://cos.twcc.ai/SYS-MANUAL/uploads/upload_8b971dc1af91154b8a8492411b5fe6d7.png)

 ![](https://cos.twcc.ai/SYS-MANUAL/uploads/upload_db9d8f9e2f69436f3cfc1d1de1b38f4f.png)

 :::info
-For the first time using Console, please use the key to [**connect to instance via SSH**](https://man.twcc.vip/en/docs/vcs/user-guides/connection/linux/from-windows) and use the following command to set the login password so that you can use the account password to connect to the instance via the Console later.
+For the first time using Console, please [**connect to instance via SSH**](/docs/user-guides/twcc/vcs/connect-to-linux-instance) using your key and use the following command to set the login password so that you can use the account password to connect to the instance via the Console later.

 ```bash
 sudo passwd ubuntu             # Use Ubuntu as an example to set the login password